amvmdev/amvm-form-models/README.md

 **Warning: city will not be added as object**

+#### getOrCreateNestedArray(json, fieldPath)
-`getOrCreateNestedArray(json, fieldPath)` - function takes json object, and adds array to json.
+Function takes json object, and adds array to json.
 Function returns created array.

 Example:
 `getOrCreateNestedArray({}, 'contactInfo.labels')` will create following object: